Simple, Fluffy Biscuits for Two!

 - Whisk the dry ingredients together in a large bowl.

-- Cut the butter into 1/2" cubes, then add them directly into the dry ingredients.
+- Cut the cold butter into 1/2" cubes, then add them directly into the dry ingredients.
 Use your hands to crumble the cold butter into the dry ingredients, forming a coarse crumb.**

 - Using a fork, gently stir in the whole milk until a rough ball of dough forms.
 (Add another tablespoon of flour if the dough seems too wet).